devcode1981/File-Provider-Storage/doc/howto/geo.md

   port: 3809
 ```

-When seeding begins, cancel it (Ctrl-C) since we will delete the data anyway.

-Then run the following commands:
+Then run the following command:

 ```shell
 # Assuming your primary GDK instance lives in parallel folders: